FreelyGivenHarmonicChurch/FreelyGivenHarmonicChurch.github.io/docs/wisdom/love.md

 > Only he who can do it with love is worthy of being the steward of the world.<br>
 > - [Lao Tzu](https://terebess.hu/english/tao/wu.html#Kap13)

+> If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me.
+For whoever desires to save his life will lose it, but whoever loses his life for My sake will find it.
+For what profit is it to a man if he gains the whole world, and loses his own soul?
+Or what will a man give in exchange for his soul?
+[Jesus](https://biblehub.com/nkjv/matthew/16.htm)

 # Interconnectedness

 > All I'm saying is simply this: that all mankind is tied together; all life is interrelated, and we are all caught in an inescapable network of mutuality, tied in a single garment of destiny.
 Whatever affects one directly, affects all indirectly.
 For some strange reason I can never be what I ought to be until you are what you ought to be.
 And you can never be what you ought to be until I am what I ought to be - this is the interrelated structure of reality.
 John Donne caught it years ago and placed it in graphic terms: 'No man is an Island, entire of itself; every man is a piece of the continent, a part of the main'...
 And then he goes on toward the end to say: 'any man's death diminishes me, because I am involved in mankind; and therefore never send to know for whom the bell tolls; it tolls for thee.'
 And by believing this, by living out this fact, we will be able to remain awake through a great revolution. - [Martin Luther King, Jr.](https://www2.oberlin.edu/external/EOG/BlackHistoryMonth/MLK/CommAddress.html)